MicroCoreLabs/Projects/README.md

 Boards:

-	MCL86jr -  IBMPCjr Accelerator which boosts performance to IBM PC/AT speed
+	MCL86jr -  IBMPCjr Accelerator which boosts performance to IBM PC/AT speed MCL65+ - MOS 6502 emulator which runs on a Teensy 4.1 and can be used as a 6502 drop-in replacment MCL64  - MOS 6510 emulator which runs on a Teensy 4.1 and can be used as a drop-in replacment in the Commodore 64

 Emulated Processors:

 	MCL68  - Motorola 68000 Emulator written in C
     RISCV  - Simple and compact RISC-V RS32I implementation written in C MCL65  - MOS 6502 written in C
-    MCL65+ - MOS 6502  emulator which runs on a Teensy 4.1 and can be used as a 6502 drop-in replacment

 Microsequencer-based processors: